Issue #073: DM Days

 Heather Lloyd-Martin attended the open Search Engine Marketing

-Council meeting with Detlev, where they provided some key points
+Council meeting with Disa, where they provided some key points

 about the recent growth of search advertising spend, and we